kbr/autocron/docs/index.rst

         return "delayed action triggered"

-The command ``$ flask --app application run`` will start the application and ``autocron.start()`` starts the background workers.
+**The command** ``$ flask --app application run`` will start the application and ``autocron.start()`` starts two background workers.
 When the application stops, the workers are shut down.
 This is also the case if the application terminates unexpectedly – even in case of a ``kill 9``.

-For the ``start()`` function the argument ``workers`` is optional and can also be set by the ``autocron`` command line admin-tool.
-For simple applications one up to four workers should be enough.
-As a rule of thumb don't start more workers than available cpu cores.
 If a worker dies, autocron detects this and starts a new one.

+**The argument** ``workers`` of the ``start()`` function is optional and defaults to one (1).
+The number of workers to start can also be set by the autocron command line `admin-tool <admin-iterface>`_.
+For simple applications up to four workers should be enough.
+Choosing the right number of workers depends on how often tasks are excecuted and the corresponding runtime.
+As a rule of thumb for an upper limit don't start more workers than available cpu cores.

 For more details and other web-frameworks see :ref:`Integration<integration>`.

-    The **autocron-image** is a DiffusionBee variant of people on Mars, watching the sunset, the worker planets and having a drink (letting autocron do all the tasks :)
+    The **autocron-image** is a `DiffusionBee <https://diffusionbee.com/>`_ variant of people on Mars, watching the sunset, the worker planets and having a drink (letting autocron do all the tasks :)